arve0/master/thesis_web.md

 chosen when stitching the overview image.
 Using the same overlap in this context gives reliable stitching with negligible errors.
 The overlap is chosen by calculating all overlaps with phase correlation and taking the median.
-The stitching was put in a python package and can be used as shown in [@lst:stitch].
+The stitching was put in a Python package and can be used as shown in [@lst:stitch].

-Listing: Stitching images with the python package *microscopestitching*.
+Listing: Stitching images with the Python package *microscopestitching*.

 ``` {#lst:stitch .python}
 from microscopestitching import stitch